Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

 Next we consider $PD(n+2)$ pairs.
 If $(G,\partial G)\ $is an orientable $PD(n+2)$ pair with nonempty boundary, and if $H$ is an orientable $PD(n+1)$ subgroup of $G$, then $e(G,H)$ may not equal $2$.
 Thus it is no longer clear how to naturally associate a $H$--almost invariant subset of $G$ to $H$.
 However in the topological context, a map of a codimension--$1$ closed orientable manifold into an orientable manifold determines a corresponding almost invariant set in a natural way.
-For simplicity, consider the case when $n=1$ and $G$ is the fundamental group of an orientable $3$--manifold $M$ with incompressible boundary, and $H$ is isomorphic to the fundamental group of a closed orientable surface $F$.
-Pick a map of $F$ into $M$ so that $\pi_{1}(F)$ maps to $H$ by the given isomorphism, and consider its lift to the cover $M_{F}$ of $M$ with fundamental group $H$.
+For simplicity, consider the case when $n=1$, and $G$ is the fundamental group of an orientable $3$--manifold $M$ with incompressible boundary, and $H$ is isomorphic to the fundamental group of a closed orientable surface $F$.
+Pick a map of $F$ into the interior of $M$ so that $\pi_{1}(F)$ maps to $H$ by the given isomorphism, and consider its lift to the cover $M_{F}$ of $M$ with fundamental group $H$.
 Then $M_{F}$ need not have two ends, so that the group $H$ does not determine a unique $H$--almost invariant subset of $G$.
 But, as $F$ is two-sided in $M$, the lift of $F$ into $M_{F}$ separates $M_{F}$ into two pieces, and so $F$ \emph{does} determine a unique $H$--almost invariant subset $Y$ of $G$.
 Note that $Y$ will be trivial if and only if $F$ is homotopic into a component of $\partial M$.
+Note also that as $F$ does not meet $\partial M$, the associated almost invariant set $Y$ is adapted to $\partial G$, the family of subgroups of $G=\pi_{1}(M)$ carried by the components of $\partial M$.

-In the algebraic setting, where $(G,\partial G)\ $is an orientable $PD(n+2)$ pair with nonempty boundary and $H$ is an orientable $PD(n+1)$ subgroup of $G$, we get round this difficulty by considering the double $DG$ of $G$ along $\partial G$.
+In the algebraic setting, where $(G,\partial G)\ $is an orientable $PD(n+2)$ pair with nonempty boundary and $H$ is an orientable $PD(n+1)$ subgroup of $G$, we will also associate to $H$ a $H$--almost invariant subset of $G$ which is adapted to $\partial G$.
+We do this by considering the double $DG$ of $G$ along $\partial G$.
 Since $DG$ is orientable, $H$ determines a nontrivial $H$--almost invariant subset $X_{H}$ of $DG$.
 The $H$--almost invariant subset of $G$ which we associate to $H$ is the intersection $Y=X_{H}\cap G$.
 It is clear that $Y$ is a trivial $H$--almost invariant subset of $G$ if $H$ is conjugate to a subgroup of one of the $S_{i}$'s.
 The following result shows that, as in the topological situation, this is the only way in which $Y$ can be trivial.